dothiv/transactional-emails/click4life-click-counter-configuration-text-en.md

 \#\# 2) Configure a CNAME for {{ domainName }}

 At most registrars, you can configure CNAME records for your .hiv domain.
-Just use {{ secondLevelDomainName }}.iframe.click4life.hiv as the CNAME for your www subdomain.
+Just use iframe.clickcounter.hiv as the CNAME for your www subdomain.

 As you cannot configure CNAME records for apex domains, you need to configure a redirect for {{ domainName }} to www.{{ domainName }} additionally.